tzcnsrkn/AZ-204-doc-only/AZ-204-Summarized.md

 # Login to Azure
 az login

-# Register providers for Azure App Services (for hosting APIs) and Azure Operational Insights (for telemetry)
+# For once per the az subscription only: Register providers for Azure App Services (for hosting APIs) and Azure Operational Insights (for telemetry)
 az provider register --namespace Microsoft.App az provider register --namespace Microsoft.OperationalInsights